The Grand Tour Game

 The Grand Tour Game is an episodic racing video game developed and published by Amazon Game Studios with additional support being provided by Heavy Iron Studios.
 The title was released for the PlayStation 4 and Xbox One.
 It is based on the reality television series The Grand Tour.
 It covers the first episode of its first two series, and released a new episode of the game simultaneously with each episode of the third series.
 It is Amazon's first video game for PS4 and Xbox One.

 The game was first announced on 21 August 2018 by Amazon and later on DriveTribe, and over the coming months, several trailers were released.
 The game was launched on 15 January 2019, three days before the third series was due to start on Amazon Prime.

-In June of 2020, the game was delisted from the PlayStation Store, Xbox Games Store and Amazon.
+In June 2020, the game was delisted from the PlayStation Store, Xbox Games Store and Amazon.
 The reason stated by Amazon was so the developers could 'focus our efforts and resources on other projects.'
 It was also announced that all bonus content such as the Pre-order and Twitch Prime vehicles would expire on 31 July 2020.